crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 ### Suggesting Enhancements
 This section guides you through submitting an enhancement suggestion, including completely new system components and workflow nodes.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

-Before creating enhancement suggestions, please check this [list](../../EnhacemntsList.html) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check this [discussion](../../EnhacemntsList.html) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in the template, including the steps that you imagine you would take if the feature you're requesting existed.
+You can also suggest the adoption of a certain development pattern in any component through this [discussion](../../discussions/52).

 #### Before Submitting An Enhancement Suggestion
 - Check the debugging guide for tips — you might discover that the enhancement is already available.
 Most importantly, check if you're using the latest version of Atom and if you can get the desired behavior by changing Atom's or packages' config settings.